DataEngineeringLabs/ranged-reader-rs/README.md

 These APIs are usually IO-bounded.

-On the other end, some file formats (e.g. `parquet`) allow seeks to relevant parts of the file, e.g. for filter and projection push down.
+On the other end, some file formats (e.g. Apache Parquet, Apache Avro) allow seeks to relevant parts of the file, e.g. for filter and projection push down.

-Yet, many high-level APIs expect a `Read + Seek` API.

 This crate offers 2 structs, `RangedReader` and `RangedStreamer` that implement `Read + Seek` and `AsyncRead + AsyncSeek` respectively, expecting the APIs declared above.

-Currently, only the sync API is implemented.

 ## License